XKirby/en/subspecies_compendium.md

 > > Latent (Stone Cap)
 > > *For **5 FP**{: .spirit-color }: Activate the effect of a Stone Cap, targeting yourself.*{: .mgl .fs-3 }
 > > Mimicry
+> > *If used without a visual aid or reference, you receive a -1 penalty to its Grade of Success.
 > > Weakness (Blast, Quake)
 > > *This Weakness only applies while in a stone form.*{: .mgl .fs-3 }
 > > *Your stone form is chipped, nullifying its effects and Dazing (1) you for a turn for each point of damage taken (minimum 1 turn).*{: .mgl .fs-3 }